-When the vote is open, it will appear at the top of the Whistle Test homepage.
+When the vote is open, it will appear at the top of the Eurovision homepage.
 If you can’t see it, try refreshing the page.

-You can then select your favourite act by clicking the small circular button next to their names.
+You can then select your favourite act by clicking the small circular button next to the name of the song.

 3. Click 'Vote Now'

 Once you’ve made your mind up, simply click ‘Vote Now’ and your vote will be submitted.
 Remember you can only vote once online so choose your act carefully.

 If you don’t want to vote online you can still vote by phone.
 The phone numbers will be given out in the show and be made available on the Eurovision homepage whilst the vote is open.

 The aim of Eurovision: You Decide is to choose the UK’s entry for the Eurovision Song Contest Final.
 As one of the "Big 5" countries taking part in the Eurovision Song Contest, the UK is not required to compete in the Semi-Finals and so we feel it is extremely important for our national selection process to put potential songs and performers through a rigorous test that is as close to elements of the ESC Final as possible.
 Those elements include:

 - In front of a live audience, on live TV

 - Ability to impress public voters